 Hamilton Smith Hall, University of New Hampshire

-The Canning Co. fine-art conservation team stabilized and conserved two, wall-sized WPA murals at UNH.
+The John Canning & Co. fine-art conservation team stabilized and conserved two, wall-sized WPA murals at UNH.
 The murals suffered varying degrees of deterioration and loss due to moisture intrusion and plaster substrate destabilization over nearly 80 years.

 Location: Durham, NH